-'''

-1

 outstanding research.

-2

-And I'm just trying to think, I think those are

-3

-probably key highlights, you know, to highlight my --

-yeah, the fact that I have been objectively assessed in

-4

-terms of my teaching ability and research ability and

-5

-6

-have been recognized in those ways as being above

-average.

-8

-Thank you.
-Just give me one second, my phone was off,

-9

-but my answering machine is on; I'm just going to turn

-it off.

-10

-11

-THE CHAIR:

-I'll just mention,

-12

-Mr. Kitchen, for everybody, Dr. cv and other

-related information is in Folder E, and it's package

-13

-14

-number 5.

-15

-MR. KITCHEN:

-Yes, thank you.

-MR. KITCHEN:

-have you -- are

-16

-17

-you currently performing or overseeing research

-projects?

-18

-19

-Yes, a large number.
-So I'm known as what's called a

-20

-research-intensive faculty member.
-So as faculty

-21

-members at any university across Canada, our work is

-22

-divided into three areas, and we all have -- we

-dealt [sic] on to have unique what we call

-23

-distributions of effort.

-24

-25

-So our work is divided among, again, three areas

-26

-of focus, one is research, one is teaching, and one is

-'''
+2 And I'm just trying to think, I think those are 3 probably key highlights, you know, to highlight my 4 yeah, the fact that I have been objectively assessed in 5 terms of my teaching ability and research ability and 6 have been recognized in those ways as being above 7 average.
+8 Q Thank you.
+Just give me one second, my phone was off, 9 but my answering machine is on; I'm just going to turn 10 it off.
+11 THE CHAIR: I'll just mention, 12 Mr. Kitchen, for everybody, Dr. Bridle's cv and other 13 related information is in Folder E, and it's package 14 number 5.
+15 MR. KITCHEN: Yes, thank you.
+16 Q MR. KITCHEN: Dr. Bridle, have you are 17 you currently performing or overseeing research 18 projects?
+19 A Yes, a large number.
+So I'm known as what's called a 20 research-intensive faculty member.
+So as faculty 21 members at any university across Canada, our work is 22 divided into three areas, and we all have we 23 dealt [sic] on to have unique what we call 24 distributions of effort.
+25 So our work is divided among, again, three areas 26 of focus, one is research, one is teaching, and one is service.
+And so in my case, my distribution of effort is divided as such: 65 percent devoted to research, 25 percent devoted to teaching, and 15 percent devoted to service.